ChrisKonstantinidis/IBM-Applied-Data-Science-Capstone/README.md

-This GitHub project showcases my work as part of the IBM Applied Data Science Certificate program
+This GitHub project showcases my work as part of the IBM Applied Data Science Professional Certificate.